rdkcentral/Lightning-SDK/docs/plugins/metrics.md

 The `Metrics.user` namespace is used for tracking media events.

-The [VideoPlayer plugin](/plugins/videoplayer) automatically tracks and sends Metrcs for the following media related events:
+The [VideoPlayer plugin](/plugins/videoplayer) automatically tracks and sends Metrics for the following media related events:

 - Abort
 - CanPlay